Watching '1899' on Netflix? You Need to Change This One Setting

-1899 -- the latest show from the creators of Dark -- is out now on Netflix.
-But some folks watching it might be wondering why it feels a little bit off.
+1899 -- the new mystery box show from the creators of Dark -- is out on Netflix.
+But folks watching it might be wondering why it feels a little bit off.

 My wife brought this up after watching the show at her mother's place.
 After asking a few questions, I came to the realization she'd been watching the dub instead of the subtitled version.